 Claiming computer hardware and software expenses via your company

-If you need to buy a new PC or upgrade your software, how are these expenses treated for tax purposes?
-Here we explain how technology costs are accounted for, and look at the rules which govern the treatment of computer-related purchases.
+If you need to buy a new laptop or upgrade your PC software via your limited company, how are these expenses treated for tax purposes?